 When a Tampa Bay small business owner considers advertising on local radio, the information needed to make an informed station selection can be secured from a reputable radio account executive.
 This information includes reach and frequency data from Nielsen; local listener profiles from Scarborough; and consumer insights from GfK MRI.

 Step 3: Select the Right Time to Advertise on Tampa Bay Radio

 The times of day a small business owner should advertise on Tampa radio is determined by the campaign’s marketing objective and the budget for achieving it.

 Radio stations breakdown the day into segments called dayparts:

-Listeners tune into Tampa Bay radio stations throughout the day, but the greatest concentration of listeners occurs on weekdays between 6:00am and 7:00pm.
-This is referred to as radio’s “prime time”.10
+Listeners tune-in to Tampa radio stations throughout the day, but the greatest concentration of listeners occurs on weekdays between 6:00am and 7:00pm.
+This is referred to as radio’s “prime time”.

-Consumers in Tampa spend close to 16 hours per week listening to their favorite radio stations.
-This equates to more than 2 hours per day.11
+Consumers in Tampa Bay spend close to 14 hours per week listening to their favorite radio stations.
+This equates to approximately two hours per day.

 Achieving a branding objective requires frequency of message among the target consumers.
 To build effective frequency, a business owner should concentrate commercials during specific dayparts over an extended timeframe.